 You can have sex again when you feel ready.

 Be sure to keep all follow-up appointments with your healthcare provider.
 These ensure you’re healing well.
 During visits, your stitches, staples, or bandage may be removed.

 Call your healthcare provider if you have any of the following:

 A large amount of swelling or bruising (some testicular swelling and bruising is normal)

 Fever of 100.4°F (38°C) or higher, or as directed by your healthcare provider

-Increasing pain, redness, bleeding, or drainage from the incision
+Pain, redness, bleeding, or fluid from the incision that gets worse